tanyaweaver/python-dev-accelerator/source/lectures/linked_list.rst

     * A *Linked List* consists of *Nodes*, each of which contains some data and a pointer to the next node.
     * Self-referential (naturally recusive)

+.. slide:: Motivation
+    :level: 2

+    .. rst-class:: build

+    * For when you don't know the size of the array you need in advance
+    * Insertion in the middle of an array is expensive
+    * Linked structures store items linearly and allow quick inserts, though searching for an element becomes expensive
+    * Linked structure also allows for easy removal operations
+    * Reduce access time and expand in real time without memory overhead
+    * **When might I actually use this?** a web crawler cacheing links and the next link from each link

 .. slide:: Attributes
     :level: 2